 Pre-1990 forest land refers to areas that were forested on December 31 1989 and remained intact through December 2007.
 The NZ ETS requires people with rights to pre-1990 forest land to surrender permits if their land is deforested.
 Deforestation is defined as the clearance of at least two hectares of forest land within a five-year commitment period, and the subsequent (1) change in land use away from forest or (2) failure of forest species to reach specified thresholds.
 Unlike people with rights to post-1989 forest land, however, those with rights to of pre-1990 land do not receive NZUs as their forests grow.
 Instead, each land rights holder may receive a one-off free allocation of NZUs.
 Rights holders of forests bought prior to November 1 2002 receive 60 NZUs per hectare (23 prior to December 31 2012 and 37 after).
 Rights holders of forest land acquired between November 1 2002 and January 1 2008 receive 39 NZUs per hectare (15 before December 31 2012 and 24 after).
 Rights holders of forest land purchased after January 1 2008 receive 18 NZUs per hectare (7 before December 31 2012 and 11 after).
 Old growth indigenous forest is not included as pre-1990 land because it was already illegal to deforest this land, so it is not subject to NZ ETS rules.
-Forest lands of fewer than 50 hectares are also exempt from the ETS, as are lands with specified tree weeds.
+Forest lands of fewer than 50 hectares are also exempt from the ETS, as are lands with specified tree weeds.22

-The government's 2012 NZ ETS amendment enables pre-1990 forest land owners to participate in an offsetting mechanism that allows them to convert forest land without deforestation liabilities as long as new forest is established elsewhere.
+The government's 2012 NZ ETS amendment enables pre-1990 forest land owners to participate in an offsetting mechanism that allows them to convert forest land without deforestation liabilities as long as new forest is established elsewhere.23

 ALLOWANCE DISTRIBUTION: With the exception of some transitional provisions for early entrants, allowance compliance periods last one year, and allocations are made for the next year based on emissions and output data for the previous year.
-A reconciliation mechanism, or 'true up,' corrects for errors in allocation later in the present year once valid data from the previous year is available.
-Through 2012, allowances have been distributed via free allocations.
-No auctioning has happened to date, but the government has proposed to introduce auctioning starting in 2013.
-A 2012 amendment introduced a power to allow the New Zealand government to increase NZU supply via auctions and within an overall cap on the number of NZUs auctioned and allocated.
-The following sectors can receive freely allocated allowances: forestry, agriculture, industrial activity, and fishing.
-There are two purposes for these freely allocated allowances: (1) compensation for the effect of the ETS on asset values in the fishing and forestry sectors, and (2) prevention of ETS-driven loss of competitiveness and carbon leakage in the industrial and agricultural sectors.
-Allocation in the industrial and agricultural sectors is intensity-based, meaning that it can increase as production increases and no absolute emissions limits apply to allocation to those sectors.
-See Table 2 for sector-specific allocation detail.
+A reconciliation mechanism, or 'true up,' corrects for errors in allocation later in the present year once valid data from the previous year is available.24 Through 2012, allowances have been distributed via free allocations.
+A 2012 amendment introduced a power to allow the New Zealand government to increase NZU supply via auctions and within an overall cap on the number of NZUs auctioned and allocated.25 No auctioning has happened to date.26 The following sectors can receive freely allocated allowances: (1) compensation for the effect of the ETS on asset values in the fishing and forestry sectors, and (2) prevention of ETS-driven loss of competitiveness and carbon leakage in the industrial and agricultural sectors.27 Allocation in the industrial and agricultural sectors is intensity-based, meaning that it can increase as production increases and no absolute emissions limits apply to allocation to those sectors.28 See Table 2 for sector-specific allocation detail.

 The sectors that do not receive freely allocated allowances are stationary energy supply, waste, liquid fossil fuels supply, and synthetic GHGs.
-Free allocation was not provided to the upstream points of obligation in the stationary energy and liquid fossil fuels sectors because these producers were expected to pass on the costs.
+Free allocation was not provided to the upstream points of obligation in the stationary energy29 and liquid fossil fuels30 sectors because these producers were expected to pass on the costs.
 Likewise, electricity generators were not allocated free units.
-Many are government-owned and because the electricity sector is deregulated they were all expected to pass costs on directly.
+Many are government-owned and because the electricity sector is deregulated they were all expected to pass costs on directly.31